technofocus-pte/cpltextndregionaldepth/Lab 2A/Lab2A.md

     under **Settings**, then **Integrations to be reviewed and approved**.

-    >[!Alert] **Important:** For the admin to get it listed in the admin center, the company will have to hold a valid Copilot license.
+    >[!Alert] **Important:** For the admin to get it listed in the admin center, the company will have to hold a valid adminCopilot license.
+This part cannot be done as part of this lab.
+This lab has got user copilot license.

 7. Once your Tenant admin approves the Dataverse and Microsoft Copilot Studio integrated app, it should appear in the user's list of